 Cyberpunk, dieselpunk, steampunk... dreampunk?
 Unlike its better established siblings, this fledgling genre is not rooted in technology or a reimagining of a different era.
 Quite simply, it is rooted in dreams.

-Common elements of the genre include "dream logic" (which may not be entirely logical), simple fairy-tale-like surface plots with deeper levels of hidden significance, complex gadgetry, occult symbolism, mythological references, Jungian psychology, shamanic vision quests, and aspects of transrealism.
+Common elements of the genre include "dream logic" (which may not be entirely logical), simple fairy-tale-like surface plots with deeper levels of hidden significance, complex gadgetry, occult symbolism, mythological references, Jungian psychology, shamanic vision quests, and aspects of transrealism and the new weird.
 A typical dreampunk story (if such a thing can be said to exist) may well feature dystopian governments, nefarious corporations, mysterious cats, phantom twins, jazz music, robots, ghosts, fairies, and the like, but these elements are all subservient to the central premise that consciousness is king.
 That is to say, the subjective experience of our characters is what concerns us most, even if that experience has very little to do with objective reality.

 The first dreampunk story that comes to mind—perhaps the defining work of the genre—is Alice's Adventures in Wonderland, by Lewis Carroll.
 This book was of course published long before the label "dreampunk" was devised, but its retroactive categorization as a dreampunk story fits better than any other genre I've heard.
 The Alice stories have a good deal in common with steampunk, but there is no focus on technology, and their main action takes place within a dream.